SilveiraLeonardo/notes-forget/notes_mnist.md

 **Second experiment**

-If we do force the net to go above 95% accuracy on the training set of every task, the final validation accuracy on the fifth task 36.9%, and the latent space looks nices:
+If we do not force the net to go above 95% accuracy on the training set of every task, the final validation accuracy on the fifth task 36.9%, and the latent space looks nices:

 5, train loss 0.917523, train acc 0.961328, val loss 1.804248, val acc 0.369000